Quick Links In The Section

 Clay Target Ranges

-- All users of NRA ranges (other than those using clay target ranges or airguns or engaged in single shot .22” rimfire shooting in practices governed by the rules of the NSRA) must be in possession of a current Certificate of Competence, or be coached or certified on a one-to-one basis by the holder of such a certificate.
-Such a certificate is only valid if it bears the signature of the individual’s Club Chairman or the CE of the NRA.
-The certificate must be valid for all the firearms that the user intends to fire on Bisley ranges.
-The certificate must be produced to the Range Office staff when signing-in as an individual shooter.
-ROs must certify (see regulation 5) that all members of their group will comply with the above.
+24. All users of NRA ranges must be in possession of a current Shooter’s Certification Card, or be supervised on a one-to-one basis by the holder of such a card.
+Such a card is only valid if it bears the signature of the individual’s Club Chairman or the Secretary General of the NRA.
+The card must be valid for all the firearms that the user intends to fire on Bisley ranges.
+The card must be produced to the Range Office staff when signing-in.
+ROs must certify that all members of their group comply with the above.

-- No shooting is permitted other than on approved ranges, except with the permission of the NRA.
+25. No shooting is permitted other than on approved ranges, except with the permission of the CE.

-- On the NRA ranges firers must use only the targets and the distances allocated to them by the Range Office.
-The use of extraordinary target arrays or firing points is forbidden except with the prior authority of the CE.
+26. On the NRA ranges firers must only use the targets and the distances allocated to them by the Range Office.
 Any concerns or queries in connection with the targets provided must be reported to the Range Office before firing commences.

-The rifle and pistol ranges are normally closed to non-commercial users on Mondays (except Bank Holidays), Good Friday and between Christmas Eve and New Years Day inclusive.
+28. The rifle and pistol ranges are normally closed to non-commercial users on Mondays (except Bank Holidays), Good Friday and between Christmas Eve and New Year’s Day inclusive.
 The Clay ranges may be open during the Christmas holiday period and at times other than those stated for the rifle and pistol ranges.
-Other closure periods will be notified at the gate or in the Range Office
+Other closure periods will be notified on the NRA Website.

-All ranges except Cottesloe Heath, Long Siberia, NSRA Ranges, NCSC Clay Ranges, Cheylesmore, Winans and Zero Range:
+29. All ranges except Cottesloe Heath, British Field Target Organisation, Long Siberia, NSRA Ranges, NCSC Clay Ranges, Cheylesmore, Winans and Zero Range:

 Weekdays: 08:30 to 12:30 and 13:30 to 16:00